gokcenaysu/gokcenaysu/README.md

 ### About Me

 - I am studying comupter engineering at Istanbul Gelisim University
-- I am developing an hrms project in 'Java/React' camp according to the requests of Engin teacher.
+- I am developing an 'HRMS' project in 'Java/React' camp according to the requests of Engin teacher

 ### Links